 The time it takes to complete the real estate development will be determined by the project's size, scope, and market conditions.
 Unknown factors may cause the project to be delayed, so the developer should strive for a lengthier time frame.

 The rate of interest

-Negotiate an interest rate with the landowner lower than usual bank rates for a one-time payment.
+Negotiate an interest rate with the landowner lower than usual bank rates with interest only.
 More importantly, establish the interest rate start date after all approvals and requirements have been completed or, better yet, after the first withdrawal from the construction development loan has begun.

-Allow for a six-month review in case rates drop significantly, but keep the rate cap at a reasonable level.
+Allow for a six-month review in case there is a drop in rates, but keep the rate cap at a reasonable level.